AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/amazon-ads.md

 To authenticate to the destination, fill in the required fields and select **[!UICONTROL Connect to destination]**.

-To connect to the Amazon Ads destination, you will first click to establish a connection via OAuth2.
-After clicking *Connect to destination*, you will be taken to the Amazon Ads connection interface where you will first select the advertiser accounts you wish to connect to.
+You will be taken to the Amazon Ads connection interface where you will first select the advertiser accounts you wish to connect to.
 Upon connection, you will be redirected back to Adobe Experience Platform with a new connection, provided with the ID of the Advertiser Account you selected.
 Select the appropriate Advertiser Account on the destination configuration screen to proceed.

 * **[!UICONTROL Bearer token]**: Fill in the bearer token to authenticate to the destination.